-- 4.1.2 Information Security Policy; and - 4.1.3 Guidance for Staff on the Use of Photographs and Videos. - 4.2 The Data Protection Lead and Senior Leadership Team are responsible for implementing the: - 4.2.1 Data Breach Policy and Procedure; - 4.2.2 Information and Records Retention Policy; - 4.2.3 CCTV Policy; and - 4.2.4 Appropriate Policy Document for special category personal data.
+- 4.1.1 Data Protection Policy: Practical Guidance for Staff; - 4.1.2 Information Security Policy; and - 4.1.3 Guidance for Staff on the Use of Photographs and Videos. - 4.2 The Data Protection Lead and Senior Leadership Team are responsible for implementing the: - 4.2.1 Data Breach Policy and Procedure; - 4.2.2 Information and Records Retention Policy; - 4.2.3 CCTV Policy; and - 4.2.4 Appropriate Policy Document for special category personal data.